Cindy Au: Life and Career

-1979–1996: Early Life and Education
+1979–1996: Early life and Education

 Cindy Au was born on 16 December 1979 in British Hong Kong, with ancestral roots in Shunde, Guangdong.
 She attended Pui Ching Middle School in Hong Kong.
 In later years she pursued tertiary studies, eventually earning multiple degrees and certificates in marketing, food & nutrition, community nutrition and sports & exercise nutrition.

-1996–2001: Singing Debut and Capital Artists Era
+1996–2001: Singing Debut and Music Career

 After finishing secondary schooling, Au entered the entertainment industry via the New Talent Singing Awards (TVB/Capital Artists) in 1996, where she won the Self-Potential Performance Award and was subsequently signed by Capital Artists as a singer.
 In 1997 she recorded the Cantonese version of the cartoon theme song Chibi Maruko-chan – 問題天天都多, which achieved widespread popularity and multiple children’s song awards.
 On 15 January 2001 she released her solo album Cindy.

-1998–2006: TVB Career
+1998–2006: Acting and TVB career

 Au transitioned into acting and joined TVB, appearing in supporting roles across numerous dramas and variety shows between 1998 and 2006.
+While she also appeared in a small number of film roles during this period, her career was primarily focused on television productions.
 She balanced both singing and acting during this time.
 La Femme Desperado (2006) would be her last TV role as she got married and focused on family life.

-2006–2011: Marriage and Family Life
+2006–2011: Marriage and Family life

 In July 2006, Au married actor Roger Kwok at Hong Kong Disneyland.
 The couple welcomed a son, Brad Kwok Ling-shan, on 23 March 2008 and a daughter, Blair Kwok Yee-nga, on 29 June 2011.
 During this period she stepped back from mainstream filming and public appearances.
 Cindy never declared leaving TVB nor retirement from the entertainment industry; she decided to focus on her family and personal development for the next several years.